 - The dog is a law enforcement animal,

-- The victim assumed the risk, or
+- The victim assumed the risk of an animal attack, or

 - The victim was partially at fault for their injuries.